mintae1117/movie-calendar-2026/README.md

-# Movie Calendar 2026
+# Movie Calendar

 A web application that displays upcoming movie release dates in a calendar format.
 [Visit Site](https://movie-calendar-2026.vercel.app/)

 ## Features

 - **Calendar View**: View movie releases by month in a clean calendar layout
-- **Movie Details**: Click on any movie to see detailed information (poster, overview, runtime, genres, etc.)
+- **Movie Details**: Click on any movie to see detailed information (poster, overview, runtime, genres, production companies, etc.)
+- **Trailer Playback**: Watch movie trailers directly in the modal by clicking the play button on the backdrop image
+- **Movie Search**: Search for any movie using the search bar and view its details
-- **Recommended Movies**: Special highlight for recommended movies with star icon
+- **Recommended Movies**: Special highlight for recommended movies with star icon and green color
+- **Multi-Region Support**: Filter movies by release region (Korea, USA, Japan, UK, France, Germany, or All)
+- **Multi-Language Support**: Switch between Korean and English interface
+- **Dark/Light Mode**: Toggle between dark and light themes
+- **Today Highlight**: Current date is highlighted with a blue circle
 - **Responsive Design**: Works on desktop and mobile devices
 - **TMDb Integration**: Real-time movie data from The Movie Database API